 - 7.1 Establish gas chromatographic operating parameters equivalent to those indicated in Table 1.
-The gas chromatographic system may be calibrated using either the external standard technique (Section 7.2) or the internal standard technique (Section 7.3). - 7.2 External standard calibration procedure. - 7.2.1 For each parameter of interest, prepare calibration standards at a minimum of three concentration levels by adding accurately measured volumes of one or more stock standards to a volumetric flask and diluting to volume with isooctane or other suitable solvent.
-One of the external standards should be representative of a concentration near, but above, the method detection limit.
-The other concentrations should correspond to the range of concentrations expected in the sample concentrates or should define the working range of the detector. - 7.2.2 Using injections of 1 to 5 $\mu$ L of each calibration standard, tabulate peak height or area responses against the mass injected.
+The gas chromatographic system may be calibrated using either the external standard technique (Section 7.2) or the internal standard technique (Section 7.3). - 7.2 External standard calibration procedure. - 7.2.1 For each compound of interest, prepare calibration standards at a minimum of three concentration levels by adding volumes of one or more stock standards to a volumetric flask and diluting to volume with toluene.
+One of the external standards should be at a concentration near, but above, the method detection limit.
+The other concentrations should correspond to the expected range of concentrations found in real samples or should define the working range of the detector. - 7.2.2 Using injections of 2 to 5 $\mu$ L of each calibration standard, tabulate peak height or area responses against the mass injected.
 The results can be used to prepare a calibration curve for each parameter.
-Alternatively, the ratio of the response to the mass injected, defined as the calibration factor (CF), may be calculated for each parameter at each standard concentration.
+Alternatively, the ratio of the response to the mass injected, defined as the calibration factor (CF), can be calculated for each compound at each standard concentration.
 If the relative standard deviation of the calibration factor is less than 10% over the working range, the average calibration factor can be used in place of a calibration curve. - 7.2.3 The working calibration curve or calibration factor must be verified on each working shift by the measurement of one or more calibration standards.
-If the response for any parameter varies from the predicted response by more than ±10%, the test must be repeated using a fresh calibration standard.
+If the response for any compound varies from the predicted response by more than $\pm 10\%$ , the test must be repeated using a fresh calibration standard.
 Alternatively, a new calibration curve or calibration factor must be prepared for that parameter. - 7.3 Internal standard calibration procedure: To use this approach, the analyst must select one or more internal standards similar in analytical behavior to the compounds of interest.
 The analyst must further demonstrate that the measurement of the internal standard is not affected by method or matrix interferences.
-Due to these limitations, no internal standard applicable to all samples can be suggested. - 7.3.1 Prepare calibration standards at a minimum of three concentration levels for each parameter of interest by adding volumes of one or more stock standards to a volumetric flask.
-To each calibration standard, add a known constant amount of one or more internal standards, and dilute to volume with isooctane or other suitable solvent.
-One of the standards should be representative of a concentration near, but above, the method detection limit.
-The other concentrations should correspond to the range of concentrations expected in the sample concentrates, or should define the working range of the detector. - 7.3.2 Using injections of 1 to 5 $\mu$ L of each calibration standard, tabulate the peak height or area responses against the concentration for each compound and internal standard.
+Due to these limitations, no internal standard applicable to all samples can be suggested, although carbazole has been used successfully in some instances.

+- 7.3.1 Prepare calibration standards at a minimum of three concentration levels for each parameter of interest by adding volumes of one or more stock standards to a volumetric flask.
+To each calibration standard, add a known constant amount of one or more internal standards, and dilute to volume with toluene.
+One of the standards should be at a concentration near, but above, the method detection limit.
+The other concentrations should correspond to the expected range of concentrations found in real samples, or should define the working range of the detector. - 7.3.2 Using injections of 2 to 5 $\mu$ L of each calibration standard, tabulate the peak height or area responses against the concentration for each compound and internal standard.
 Calculate response factors (RF) for each compound as follows: